Evidence Finality

 It describes the point at which evidentiary conditions become fixed in practice, constraining all subsequent dispute paths.

-For a broader framework of irreversible states across real-world processes, see:
+For the broader framework of irreversible states across real-world processes, see:

 Evidence finality is not: